sasjs/lint/README.md

 ### lineEndings

 This setting ensures the line endings in a file to conform the configured type.
 Possible values are `lf`, `crlf` and `off` (off means rule is set to be off).
-If the value is missing, null or undefined then the check would be switched off (no default applied).
+If the value is missing, null or undefined then the check would also be switched off (no default applied).

 - Severity: WARNING